brigadecore/brigade/README.md

 ## Getting Started

-Comprehensive documentation will become available in conjunction with a beta release.
+Comprehensive documentation is currently a work in progress.
 In the meantime, here is a little to get you started.

 ### Installing Brigade 2 on a _Private_ Kubernetes Cluster